ethanthoma/personal-website/posts/abusing_use.md

 }
 ```

-Using `bool.guard`, we can simplify this:
+Using `bool.guard`, we can simplify to:

 ```gleam
 let should_return_early = True